Top 20 Most Popular Spanish Cheeses

 Here we are in Galicia again, with another high-quality cheese!
 San Simón Da Costa, or, simply, San Simón, looks like a straight-up cousin of tetilla; same shape, same texture.
 But when it hits the tongue, you’ll find that the two are quite different.

-While tetilla is a mellow fellow, San Simón offers an incredible smokiness that really satisfies, and sets it apart from in a crowded arena!
+While tetilla is a mellow fellow, San Simón offers an incredible smokiness that really satisfies, and sets it apart in a crowded arena!
 This wonderful flavor is thanks to the wood-smoking process, using local birch wood.
 The milk here comes from the Rubia Gallega, Pardo-Alpina, and Friesian breeds.
 What could be better on a cold autumn evening than a slice of creamy, smoky San Simón and some dates or figs?
 Simple and delicious.

 16. Quesucos de Liébana